New front doors

 - Who's responsible for fire safety in privately rented homes?

 - The police have said a fridge freezer was the source of the fire at Grenfell Tower - what do I do if I have the same model?

 - How many TMOs are there in Hackney?

 - What services are TMOs responsible for in Hackney?

 - Are TMOs in Hackney responsible for fire safety?

 - What do I do if I am unhappy with the services provided by my TMO?

 - How are TMOs regulated in Hackney?

-We completed an immediate inspection within 48 hours of the fire, and it was confirmed that no Council housing in Hackney uses the same type of cladding that was installed on Grenfell Tower.
+We completed an immediate inspection within 48 hours of the fire, and it was confirmed that no council housing in Hackney uses the same type of cladding that was installed on Grenfell Tower.

-Our fire safety review includes:
+Our fire safety review also included: